Shea's Hippodrome: Vaudeville

-Talkies
+Films

 In 1924, Shea's debuted its first 'talkie' – a non-silent film, called a 'phonofilm'.
 The first talkie was called The Studio Murder Mystery.
 Originally thought to be a novelty, talkies later became the main source of income for supporting the declining vaudeville revenue.

 Over the years, Shea's screened films such as The Ten Commandments and many of Elvis Presley's movies.
 In 1941, the Abbott and Costello film Buck Privates played for a record 14 weeks.
+When it closed, it was only used as a first-run film theatre by Famous Players.

 Closing

 Shea's Hippodrome was one of the last remaining vaudeville theatres in North America to remain open after World War II.
-The theatre closed just after Christmas in 1957.
-The last film to play at Shea's was Elvis Presley's Loving You.
-The Wurlitzer organ was sold to Maple Leaf Gardens (and later sold to Casa Loma).
+Purchase of the site by the City of Toronto was approved in 1947, part of the whole block slated for a new civic center.
+The theatre received notice in 1956 to close.
+The theatre closed just after Christmas in 1956.

-Though closed, the building was not demolished for some time, and Toronto's replacement 'civic center' was not completed until 1965.
+The Wurlitzer organ was sold to Maple Leaf Gardens.
+Its large size and complexity meant it took some time to be disassembled.
+It was later sold to Casa Loma.
+Toronto's replacement 'civic center' was not completed until 1965.